Skip to main content

 Nutrient Neutrality Assessment and Mitigation Strategy

-Foul drainage details including the location of a PTP drainage field (where required), A completed nutrient budget calculator (link to be provided at a later date).
+Foul drainage details are required including the location of a PTP drainage field (where required), and a completed nutrient budget calculator.

 A mitigation strategy is required where the budget calculator identifies a positive nutrient loading.